 Prescribed fires are executed in a number of ways.
 Some fire management agencies will find a natural firebreak, such as a river, lake, or road, from which they set a downwind backfire.
 This creates a line where low-intensity ignitions will stop.
 In some cases, aerial ignition is executed with a helicopter dropping small pellets that are filled with a substance that slowly ignites after landing on the ground.
 In flat terrain, large sections are burned off from a natural firebreak using a portable fire torch.

 As soon as a prescribed fire is ignited, resources patrol control lines and mop up hot spots as necessary.
 Active patrol of the control lines will continue until the prescribed fire is completed, and even periodically in the following months to ensure there are no remaining smoke or reignited hot spots.

-Benefits of Prescribed Fires
+Benefits of Prescribed Burns

-Prescribed burns are one of the best tools that help prevent wildfires as well as manage the intensity and spread of wildfires.
+The intentional burning of fuels is one of the best tools that help prevent wildfires as well as manage the intensity and spread of wildfires.
 In addition to supporting wildfire management, there are numerous environmental benefits.

 • Reduce hazardous or excessive brush, shrubs, and trees